Coding with Scratch (Ages 6-14 Years)

 Discover Scratch's interface basics, including stage, sprites, block palette, and manipulation using core block categories, sequencing, loops, and conditional statements.

-Activities: 24
+Classes: 24

 Skills Acquired